 Fractures of the scapula are relatively uncommon, and if they do occur, it is an indication of severe chest trauma.
 They are frequently seen in high speed road collisions, crushing injuries, or sports injuries.

-The fractured scapula does not require much intervention, as the tone of the surrounding muscles holds the pieces in place for healing to occur.
+The fractured scapula does not typically require fixation as the tone of the surrounding muscles holds the pieces in place for healing to occur.

 Winging of the Scapula